Pola

 Corporate Design as a Visual System

-Corporate Design (CD) is the visual rule system of an organization: colors, typography, imagery style, layout principles, icon set, sometimes also motion and illustration.
-It ensures you are recognized—and that content feels like it's coming from one source.
+Corporate Design (CD) is the visual rule system of an organization: colors, typography, image style, layout principles, icon set, sometimes motion and illustration.
+It ensures recognition—and that content feels like it comes from a single source.

 Distinction is important: Corporate Design is not the brand.
-It is a means of expression.
-You can have a very good CD and still have no clear positioning.
-But you can also have a strong brand that appears visually unclear—then it becomes unnecessarily difficult to recognize it.
+It’s a means of expression.
+You can have a very good CD and still lack clear positioning.
+Conversely, you can have a strong brand that appears visually unclear—making it unnecessarily difficult to recognize.

 In practice, we see two typical imbalances.

-The first: CD is treated as 'taste.'
-Then every social graphic is reinvented, every landing page discussed, every presentation looks different.
-It costs time, and it makes teams tired.
+First: CD is treated as "taste."
+Every social graphic is reinvented, every landing page discussed, and every presentation looks different.
+This costs time and exhausts teams.

-The second: CD is understood as a 'corset.'
-Then no one dares to make content lively because everything has to run strictly by the rule book.
-That too is a pity, especially with impact brands that often live off people and stories.
+Second: CD is understood as a "straightjacket."
+Then no one dares to make content vivid because everything has to follow the rulebook strictly.
+This is also unfortunate, especially for impact brands that often thrive on people and stories.

-Our View: CD is a System That Makes Decisions Easier
+Our View: CD is a System that Eases Decision-Making

 When we develop or revise corporate design, we think of it as a translation: from identity and positioning into visible rules.
-Good rules are not 'tight' but helpful.
-They answer questions like: How does 'confident' appear in our typography?
-How does 'accessible' remain accessible even on a phone?
+Good rules aren't "tight," but helpful.
+They answer questions like: How does "confident" appear in our typography?
+How does "accessible" remain on mobile?

-And because we work digitally, CD for us does not end with a PDF-brand book.
-We think CD in components.
+And because we work digitally, CD for us doesn’t end with the PDF brand book.
+We think of CD in components.
 A button family, a headline system, defined spaces.
-When you later build a new page, you don’t have to guess.
+If you later build a new page, you don’t have to guess.

-If you want to delve deeper into the interplay of design and implementation: In our section Essence Branding and Re-Branding we describe how we move from strategy to systems—without it feeling like 'marketing template.'
+If you want to dive deeper into the interplay of design and implementation: In our area Essence Branding and Rebranding, we describe how we move from strategy to systems—without it feeling like a "marketing template."

-Unsplash image for Trust Design for digital products: Build Trust, Without TricksUnsplash image for Trust Design for digital products: Build Trust, Without Tricks
+Unsplash image for Trust Design for Digital Products: Building Trust Without TricksUnsplash image for Trust Design for Digital Products: Building Trust Without Tricks

-Brand Identity may sound like agency-speak, but it means something very human: How do you describe yourselves honestly?
-The identity is the internal perspective of the brand—values, stance, personality, tone, boundaries.
+Brand identity sounds like agency-speak but refers to something very human: How do you describe yourselves when you're honest?
+The identity is the brand’s internal perspective—values, stance, personality, tone, limits.

 We quickly notice in projects whether an identity is truly clarified.
-Then decisions seem easy.
-If it is unclear, every design question becomes a fundamental question.
-'Is this allowed to be playful?'
-'Will we appear unprofessional?'
-'Is this too political?'
+Decisions feel light when it’s clear.
+If unclear, every design question turns into a fundamental question.
+"Can it be playful?"
+"Do we seem unprofessional?"
+"Is it too political?"

-The identity answers such questions not as prohibition but as orientation.
-And it especially helps teams that are growing or repositioning themselves.
-Because identity is not only 'who we are,' but also 'who we do not want to be.'
+The identity answers such questions not as a prohibition but as orientation.
+And it particularly helps teams that grow or reposition.
+Because identity is not only "who we are," but also "who we don’t want to be."

 Our Method: The Three Identity Axes

-Instead of endless lists of adjectives, we like to work with three axes.
-We define a tension field for each and deliberately set a point:
+Instead of endless adjective lists, we like to work with three axes.
+We define a tension field and deliberately set a point:

 1) Warm – Precise (How does our language sound?)

-2) Activist – Mediating (How do we show stance?)
+2) Activist – Mediator (How do we show stance?)

 3) Minimal – Expressive (How visible can design be?)

 The axes are deliberately not moral but practical.
 A brand can be activist and still precise.
 It can be minimal and still warm.
-The art is not to choose 'middle' everywhere just to not irritate anyone.
-If you always choose middle, you will often be invisible.
+The art is not to always choose "middle" to avoid discomfort.
+If you always choose middle, you often become invisible.

 Identity is the Bridge to Purpose

-As an agency, we enjoy working with purpose brands because there the question 'Why do you exist?' is not just marketing.
-But even here: Purpose only works when it is translated into decisions.
-For example, in accessibility, clear language, fair images.
+As an agency, we like working with Purpose Brands because the question "Why do you exist?" is more than marketing.
+But even here: Purpose shows its effect when translated into decisions.
+For example, into accessibility, transparent language, fair images.

-If you notice that you’re 'actually' clear but not publicly, often the lever is not more content, but a clearer identity that controls content and design.
+If you feel "essentially" clear but not outwardly: The leverage often lies not in more content but in a clearer identity that guides content and design.

 Positioning is often treated like a slogan.
-For us, it’s more of a decision: Who do you want to help, with what exactly—and why in this way?
+For us, it’s more of a decision: Who do you want to help, with what exactly—and why in that way?

-Positioning does not occur in a vacuum, but in comparison.
-Even if you have 'no competition,' you compete for attention, time, budget, trust.
-And in digital spaces, the comparison is brutally honest: One tab away, there's always someone explaining it simpler.
+Positioning doesn’t happen in a vacuum but through comparison.
+Even if you have "no competition," you compete for attention, time, budget, trust.
+And in digital, comparisons are brutally honest: A tab away is always someone who explains it simpler.

-In projects, we often see that teams want to say everything at once.
-Understandable.
-Especially with impact organizations, the spectrum is broad: education, community, politics, product, research.
-But if everything online seems equally important, nothing feels important.
+In projects, we frequently see teams wanting to say everything simultaneously.
+It’s understandable.
+Especially with impact organizations, the spectrum is large: education, community, politics, product, research.
+But if everything seems equally important online, nothing feels important.

-We like to work with a positioning that defines not by 'more' but by 'less, but clear.'
-Part of it is a formulation that many initially do not dare: What are we saying no to?
+We like to work with positioning defined not by "more," but by "less with clarity."
+Part of that is a formulation many hesitate to use: What do we say no to?

-For example: 'We are not for all companies, but for teams that take responsibility and work transparently.'
-Or: 'We are not a news portal, but a learning space with clear steps.'
+For example: "We’re not for all companies, but for teams that take responsibility and work transparently."
+Or: "We’re not a news portal, but a learning space with clear steps."

-This no creates space for a yes that is felt.
+This no creates space for a yes you can feel.

 Positioning Needs Proofs in Design

 Positioning is also a design mandate.
-If you position 'accessible,' it must be visible in readability, language, contrast, structure.
-If you position 'highly professional,' it must be noticeable in precision, performance, and errorlessness.
+If you position as "accessible," it needs to appear in readability, language, contrast, structure.
+If you position as "highly professional," it must be felt in precision, performance, and error-free.

-That’s why at Pola, we never think of positioning just as text but as a basis for UX and development.
-In our plan Momentum Web Design and Development we describe how we turn clarity into concrete pages, flows, and components.
+Therefore, at Pola, we never think of positioning just as text but as the foundation for UX and development.
+In our plan Momentum Web Design and Development, we describe how we turn clarity into concrete pages, flows, and components.

-In the end, positioning is not what you claim.
-It is what others confidently say about you after the first contact.
+Ultimately, positioning isn’t what you claim.
+It’s what others can safely say about you after first contact.

-Do you want to turn 'everything' into a clear 'for' statement?
+Do you want to turn "everything" into a clear "therefore"?

 Get in Touch